Ebay

 Summary: Roger promises that this will never

-happen again then goes into what I'm going to describe from
+happen again then goes into what I'm going to describe

-now on as covering up the truth while saying nothing,
+from now on as covering up the truth while saying nothing,

 "Blabber Mode."
 He then tells an ebay lie about this

 being "Top Priority."
-We also establish that the much
+We also establish that the

-the delightful Sharmaine about the upcoming new ebay managed
+post-script with the delightful Sharmaine about the

-payments system.
-I look forward to that being
+upcoming new ebay managed payments system.
+I look

-implemented flawlessly.
+forward to that being implemented flawlessly.

 Still not very good, Rob Hattrell, is it?
 Did you